ironhack-miami-webdev-october-2017/lab-mongo-shop/readme.md

 - Products can have a category
 - Users can review products and leave how many stars (1-5).

-With this information, we should be able to get started in modelling our Mongo Database.
+With this information, we should be able to get started in modeling our Mongo Database.
 Ready?

-## Modelling the Data
+## Modeling the Data

 First of all we need identify the entities in order to create our collections.